 \subsection{ShadowGrouping}

 We aim to determine the energy $E$ by measuring the individual Pauli observables in \cref{eq:Hamiltonian}.
-In order to increase the accuracy of the prediction with the smallest number of measurement shots possible, \cref{theorem:Bernstein} suggests to minimize \cref{eq:Bernstein_epsilon}.
+In order to increase the accuracy of the prediction with the smallest number of measurement shots possible, \cref{theorem:Bernstein} suggests minimizing \cref{eq:Bernstein_epsilon}.
 The minimization is done by choosing the most informative measurement settings by exploiting the commutativity relations of the terms in the Hamiltonian decomposition.
-However, \cref{theorem:hardness} states that finding the next measurement setting that reduces the current inconfidence bound the most is \NP-hard, even when trying to find a single measurement setting.
+However, \cref{theorem:hardness} states that finding the next measurement settings that reduce the current inconfidence bound the most is \NP-hard, even when trying to find a single measurement setting.
 As a suitable heuristic, we propose an approach that makes use of the structure of the terms in the tail bound and which we call \emph{ShadowGrouping}.
 It makes use of the fact that there exists a natural hierarchy for each of the terms in the decomposition: we order the Pauli observables decreasingly by their respective importance to the current inconfidence bound.
 This gives rise to a non-negative weight function $\wt$ that takes the Hamiltonian decomposition~\eqref{eq:Hamiltonian} and a list of previous measurement settings $\vec Q$ as inputs and outputs a non-negative weight $w_i$ for each Pauli observable in the decomposition.
 Here, the weight is defined as

-Details on the motivation for this choice can be found in \cref{subsec:Bernstein_weight_function} in the Methods section.
+Details on the motivation for this choice can be found in the Methods \cref{subsec:Bernstein_weight_function}.
 The function $\wt$ takes into account two key properties: the importance $\abs{h_i}$ of each observable in the Hamiltonian~\eqref{eq:Hamiltonian} and how many compatible measurement settings we collected previously.
 A larger weight increases the corresponding observable's contribution to the bound as statistical uncertainties get magnified.
-On the other hand, this uncertainty is decreased upon by collecting more compatible settings.
-As the weights are derived from tail bounds to the estimation error, the individual contributions decrease rapidly with the number of compatible measurement settings.
+On the other hand, this uncertainty is decreased by collecting more compatible settings.
+As the weights are derived from tail bounds to the estimation error, the individual contributions dwindle when increasing the number of compatible measurement settings.
 Iterative application of ShadowGrouping thus ensures that each observable eventually has at least one compatible measurement setting.